knightsUCF/CarRacing/Log.md

+# A Simple Way to Procedurally Generate Terrain

+We can use that for loop code while picking out of a random array of gameobjects.
+Look this code up if we have to do too much refactoring.

+So we then have let's say 4 chunks in a big, each with their own predesigned prefab decorations.
+Then every four blocks we will be randomly a different one in the series.
+That will add a lot of variety to start, and starts developing our code for more procedural generation.

+In the future we will have a for loop inside a for loop to go through the biomes likes this:

+for(<pick random biome>)
+        for (<pick random tile from biome>)

+Or we could do something like:

+variable array = <pick random biome>

+out of that variable go through and for (<pick random tile from biome>)

 # Bug

 We might have some weird bug to do with Garbage.cs (can turn off to test) and the cars are stoppig to spawn after a few tiles.